-We utilise a range of strategies to stimulate pupils' interest and enhance their learning these include:
+We utilise a range of strategies to stimulate pupils' interests and enhance their learning these include:

 - Long term plans Carbeile Junior School have opted to use the Inspire Curriculum to ensure that Geographic knowledge develops throughout KS2.
-Each year group has been assigned topics to fit in with Geography objectives in the new National Curriculum. - Medium term plans Teachers plans based on Inspire Curriculum. - Geography lessons are planned coherently to build children's understanding progressively from their local area and slowly into the wider world. - All lessons are planned using skills progressions so that knowledge is taught horizontally across the year group; skills are progressed vertically across the key stage, resulting in diagonal learning. - Lessons develop the children's use of geographical knowledge, understanding and skills to enhance their locational and place knowledge. - All Geography lessons follow the KS2 National Curriculum and are linked to the topic begin taught, allowing the children to build curiosity, ask questions and investigate answers in a variety of ways. - Opportunities are provided for children to develop their skills and fieldwork using maps and atlases (both physical and digital). - Fieldwork allows children to apply their geographical skills in a real-life setting and explore their local area and the features within it. - Where possible, Geography lessons make links to other subjects such as History, Science and Maths. - Use of the school's world map allows children to visually see the location of their areas of learning and make links to the areas of learning in other year groups. - 'Reactive Geography' informs children of worldwide events that are being reported in the news (e.g. natural disasters) and further builds their understanding of physical geography and place knowledge. - We Use our 'total recall' time at the start of topic and Geography lessons to develop the children's long-term memory on specific Geography KIRFs (Key Instant Recall Facts).
+Each year group has been assigned topics to fit in with Geography objectives in the new National Curriculum. - Medium term plans Teachers plans based on Inspire Curriculum. - Geography lessons are planned coherently to build children's understanding progressively from their local area and slowly into the wider world. - All lessons are planned using skills progressions so that knowledge is taught horizontally across the year group; skills are progressed vertically across the key stage, resulting in diagonal learning. - Lessons develop the children's use of geographical knowledge, understanding and skills to enhance their locational and place knowledge. - All Geography lessons follow the KS2 National Curriculum and are linked to the topic begin taught, allowing the children to build curiosity, ask questions and investigate answers in a variety of ways. - Opportunities are provided for children to develop their skills and fieldwork using maps and atlases (both physical and digital). - Fieldwork allows children to apply their geographical skills in a real-life setting and explore their local area and the features within it. - Where possible, Geography lessons make links to other subjects such as History, Science and Maths. - Use of the school's world map allows children to visually see the location of their areas of learning and make links to the areas of learning in other year groups. - We Use our 'total recall' time at the start of topic and Geography lessons to develop the children's long-term memory on specific Geography Knowledge Facts.